-CO is toxic gas which interferes with the oxygen transport capacity of the blood, and at levels to which people can be exposed in buildings, leads to symptoms such as headaches, nausea, chest constriction, etc, as well as affecting concentration.
-Exposure to oxides of nitrogen ( $NO_x$ , $NO_2$ ) can result in irritations to the eyes and respiratory system.
+CO is a toxic gas which interferes with the oxygen transport capacity of the blood, and at levels to which people can be exposed in buildings, leads to symptoms such as headaches, nausea, chest constriction, etc, as well as affecting concentration.
+Exposure to oxides of nitrogen (NO_x , NO_2) can result in irritations to the eyes and respiratory system.
 Sources in occupied areas include infiltration from vehicle exhausts and enclosed car parks, and incomplete combustion within premises.
-Ozone irritates the eyes and respiratory system.
+O_3 irritates the eyes and respiratory system.
 Sources of ozone in occupied areas include infiltration from outside occupied areas, and from equipment which utilises ultra-violet light or causes ionisation of air.

-Respirable Suspended Particles ( $PM{10}$ ) are suspended airborne particles with a nominal aerodynamic diameter of 10 $\mu$ m or less.
+Respirable Suspended Particles (PM{10}) are suspended airborne particles with a nominal aerodynamic diameter of 10 μ m or less.
 The health impacts from inhalation of particles depend on size, shape and chemical reactivity.
-Outdoor sources are numerous, but vehicular exhaust and construction activity are significant sources.
+Outdoor sources are numerous, but vehicular exhaust and construction activity contribute significantly.
 Particulates from outside sources are carried into air-conditioned buildings through outside air intakes and through uncontrolled infiltration.
 Indoor sources include air ducts, equipment and user activities.
-Levels of RSP may be used as an indicator of the effectiveness of the air filtration system, so sampling should be carried out at one representative zone in each type of premises.
+Levels of RSP may be used as an indicator of the effectiveness of the air filtration system, sampling should be carried out at one representative zone in each type of premises.

-Survey data for Hong Kong buildings shows that if design and construction is adequate it should be possible to meet the Excellent Class of the Guidance Note for CO, $NO_2$ , $O_3$ and RSP in new airconditioned buildings.
+Survey data for Hong Kong buildings show that if design and construction is adequate it should be possible to meet the Excellent Class of the Guidance Note for CO, NO_2 , O_3 and RSP in new airconditioned buildings.